KPDO

-KPDO is a community radio station licensed on 89.3 MHz at Pescadero, California.
+KPDO is a community radio station licensed to 89.3 MHz in Pescadero, California.
 It is non-commercial and listener-sponsored.

 The station provides public affairs, news, and music programming, both locally and nationally sourced.
+It is an affiliate of the weekly syndicated Pink Floyd show "Floydian Slip."

 As of October 2011, the FCC had granted special temporary authority to remain silent until June 2012.
 KPDO resumed operating on June 14, 2012.